willfindlay/adaptivesec-F2020/journal/16-nov-17th.md

 ### Characterizing Scientific Reporting in Security Literature:An analysis of ACM CCS and IEEE S&P Papers

+This is a nice follow-up paper to the original work.
+I think the most important thing to note here is how their criteria and research questions have changed since the previous work.
+It seems like they have at least partially simplified their original rubric.

+* Evaluation Subject Type: Stayed the same
+* Evaluation Subject Source: Completely new category, replacing the "Is New" category from before
+* Evaluation Approach: Case study and experiment have been combined into _empirical study_

 A criterion given here that would be nice to include in our analysis:

 * "Does the paper include an artifact?" -- A nice binary question with implications for practicality